Short lists with short programs in short time: List approximators for short programs and on-line matching

 \section{List approximators for short programs and on-line matching}

-We show that the problem of constructing approximators for short programs is equivalent to constructing families of bipartite graphs of a certain type.
-Let a bipartite graph $G = (L,R,E\subset L\times R)$ be given, where the set $L$ of left nodes and the set $R$ of right nodes consist of binary strings.
+We show that the problem of constructing approximators for short programs is equivalent to constructing families of bipartite graphs which permit on-line matching, a notion introduced in a somewhat different form in the paper of Musatov et al.~\cite{mus-rom-she:j:muchnik}.

+Let a bipartite graph $G = (L,R,E\subseteq L\times R)$ be given, where the set $L$ of left nodes and the set $R$ of right nodes consist of binary strings.
 Assume that we receive ``requests for matching'' in the graph, each request having the form (a binary string $x\in L$, a natural number $k$).
-Such a request means that we have to provide to the left node $x$ a match of length at most $k$ or slightly more.
-It might happen that we receive a request $(x,k)$ and later a request $(x,k')$ with the same $x$, but another $k'<k$.
-In this case we are allowed to match $x$ to a second right node, thus $x$ has now two matching right nodes.
-Assignments cannot be changed and different right nodes must have different matches (however any left node $x$ may have different matches).
+Such a request is satisfied if we can assign to the left node $x$ a right neighbor of length no larger than $k$ plus a small overhead.
+For any $x \in L$ it is possible to have several requests $(x, k_1), (x, k_2), \ldots $ and, thus, a left node $x$ may receive as matches several right nodes.
+On the other hand, a right node cannot match more than one left node.
+For every $k$, there are at most $2^k$ requests of the form $(x,k)$ for various $x \in L$.
+Assignments cannot be revoked.
 We will sometimes call right nodes \emph{hash-values}.